AriFordsham/GHCWiki/compiler-performance.md

 - `lcss`: increases by **12.6%**.

+  - Ticky says it seems to be `map` calls yet again!
+These jump hugely here from 21014 to 81002.
+Also, another inner loop with `algb` it looks like gets called a huge number of times too - `algb2` is called **2001056 times vs 7984760 times**!
+  - Same story with HEAD!

 ##### 7.8 to 7.10

 - `lcss`: decreased by \~5% in 7.10, but still **7%** slower than 7.6.

+  - See above for real regressions.
 - `multiplier`: increases by **7.6%**.

+  - `map` strikes again?
+2601324 vs 3597333 calls, with an accompanying allocation delta.

 ## tests/perf/compiler\` results